Build Queue Time

 • Is CI/CD load affecting delivery pace or developer flow?

 Reducing queue time improves responsiveness and shortens feedback loops—especially in fast-moving teams that depend on continuous integration.
+It also supports predictability, because long and volatile queue times create inconsistent “time-to-signal” for merges, releases, and incident fixes.

 Build Queue Time is sometimes referred to as Job Wait Time, Pipeline Latency, or Automation Scheduling Delay.
 Common breakdowns include: